Saturday Cosplay Contest

 We will give each entrant 5 minutes for the judging process as a guideline, but if you pass it, don’t worry.
 Generally, the time is spent half discussing your costume, and half looking at your costume up close.

-Bring reference!: A reference is a picture of the character that you are cosplaying.
+Bring a reference!
+A reference is a picture of the character that you are cosplaying.
 Without a reference, we cannot judge your costume for accuracy.
-It would be beneficial to your score to bring as much reference as possible, preferably as a color printout, but bringing figures, tablets, manga, books, laptops, etc., will also be accepted.
+It would be beneficial to your score to bring as many references as possible, preferably as a color printout, but bringing figures, tablets, manga, books, laptops, etc., will also be accepted.

 Be prepared to talk about your costume: Come in knowing what you want to say.
 Tell the judges everything about how you made your costume.
 Things you should talk about include fabric, construction methods, or any special methods you used to get around a problem in designing the costume.
 The judges will be there to help guide you in your costume judging.